MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Added "Prepared with 'heart-icon' by YourCompanyName" in the footer of every page as a small branding accent
 - Added date, country and device filters
 - Removed page descriptions
-- Adding additional content to Glossary page
-- Expanded Engagement page
+- Expanded Engagement and Glossary pages
-- Making the dashboard wider by decreasing margins on sides
+- Pages made wider by decreasing margins on sides
 - Tens small improvements to layout and charts

 ## Instructions